top of page

 How much is a wind mitigation inspection in Florida?

 Understanding the cost of a wind mitigation inspection is important when planning for home safety.
 In Florida, prices can vary depending on the size of the home and the inspection company.
 Typically, a wind mitigation inspection costs between $100 and $200.
+We are local home inspection company and provide wind mitigation & 4 point inspections. roof inspection. wdo/ termite inspection

 This inspection is a worthwhile investment because it can lead to insurance discounts.
 Many insurance companies offer reduced premiums for homes that pass wind mitigation inspections.
 The savings over time often exceed the cost of the inspection.